In 2016, Macy’s doctors discovered a rare noncancerous tumor in her jaw.

-“I always looked forward to getting my beads,” said Macy, now 11.
+“I always looked forward to getting my beads,” Macy said.
 “At the end of my treatment, it was kind of amazing to look back and think, ‘Wow, I had over 500 needle sticks!’ ”

 Macy spent approximately one year receiving daily injections at home and making monthly trips to Women’s and Children’s Hospital for outpatient clinic visits.
 Even during this extremely busy time, she still managed to pick up a few new hobbies, one of which happened to be sewing, something she learned from a family friend, “Grandma” Meredith Willcox.

 During her trips to the hospital, Macy noticed that there weren’t enough bead bags for all of the patients, so she quickly put her new sewing skills to work.

 “I was on the Beads of Courage website, and I saw a section that teaches you how to make your own bead bags,” Macy said.
 “I thought it would be neat to give back to other kids at the hospital and give them something to look forward to.”